Okamixtape/devinde-tracker/docs/data-models/entity-relationship-model.md

 6. **ResourceAllocation**:
    - Cost must be a positive number
    - Units must be a positive integer

+7. **FinancialProject**:
+   - Budget must be a positive number
+   - Start date must be before end date

+8. **FinancialTransaction**:
+   - Amount must be a numeric value
+   - Date must be a valid date

 ## 6. Future Extensions